 Adjacent to the Torrazzo is the Town Hall, commissioned in 1525 by the Venetian government.
 In the building, Lombard architectural elements blend well with those of Venetian architecture, which is expressed for example in the elegant three-light windows of the noble floor.
 Always linked to the “Serenissima” are the numerous coats of arms of Venetian governors inserted in the walls.

 In Piazza Duomo you will also find a medieval tower with a Lion of San Marco: it is the Guelph tower.
 Next to it, with its magnificent main door, is the Pretorio Palace, built-in 1548 to house the mayor.
 The square ends with a yellow building, next to the Cathedral: it is the Bishop’s Palace, the seat of the Diocese of Crema.

 In Crema, there are many noble palaces, very beautiful both outside but above all inside.
 They are almost all inhabited and therefore, unfortunately, they cannot be visited inside.
 At most, you can have a peek at the courtyard.
-However, there is one exception, represented by Benzoni Palace, where the “Clara Gallini” Municipal Library is located.
-The building is located in via Civerchi and is immediately recognizable for its elegant facade.
+However, one exception is represented by Benzoni Palace, where the “Clara Gallini” Municipal Library is located.
+The building is located via Civerchi and is immediately recognizable for its elegant facade.
 The interior is a splendor of sumptuous stuccoes and splendid frescoes from the seventeenth and eighteenth centuries.
 The hours in which the palace can be visited are those of the library.

 Civic Museum of Crema